 Q: Can I go off-grid with my Tiny House?

 A: Yes, you can!
 There are 4 main areas that need to be addressed in going off grid.
 These are power, water, toilet & drainage.
 There are great solutions for each of these needs including solar & battery systems, a composting toilets, water collection systems & pumps as well as grey water systems.
 Häuslein can provide and/or install these systems.
-See the model pages or contact us for details.
+See the model pages, the blog post on ‘8 things to think through before you go tiny’ or contact us for details.

 Q: How does the toilet work in a Tiny House?